Employer-Facilitated Retirement Savings

 Background

-People are more likely to save when saving occurs automatically through mechanisms such as payroll deduction.
+People are more likely to save when saving occurs automatically through mechanisms such as payroll deductions.
 Only about half of U.S. workers have access to an employer-sponsored retirement plan.
-Even fewer workers from historically disadvantaged racial and ethnic groups have such access.
+Even fewer workers from groups that are discriminated against have such access.
 Some proposals to increase the proportion of workers who would be able to use payroll deduction would require employers to facilitate workers’ retirement savings.
 In contrast to their extensive role when sponsoring a retirement plan, employers would act instead simply as a conduit for the funds.
 As a result, participation and savings rates could increase substantially without burdening employers.
 Proposals for these retirement savings vehicles include the following.

-Automatic individual retirement accounts (Auto IRAs): The experience with auto-enrollment in some 401(k) plans has shown that requiring people to opt out, rather than opt in, can boost enrollment rates tremendously.
+Automatic individual retirement accounts (Auto IRAs): the experience with auto-enrollment in some 401(k) plans has shown that requiring people to opt out, rather than opt in, can boost enrollment rates tremendously.
 The Auto IRA builds on this finding by extending the automatic enrollment mechanisms to individuals whose employers do not offer any savings plan.
+One leading proposal would require an employer to offer Auto IRAs if it meets three conditions: It has more than ten workers, has been in operation for at least one to two years, and has not yet sponsored a retirement plan for its employees.

-Auto IRAs would not permit any employer contributions.
-Employers would not be responsible or liable for investment decisions.
+Auto IRAs would not require any employer contribution.
+Employers would not be responsible or liable for investment decisions provided the employer did not select the investment options.
 They would receive a temporary tax credit for each employee who participates to offset the employers’ cost of allowing workers to use its payroll system to save for retirement.

 Supplemental accounts: The federal government could provide a universally available retirement savings plan for workers whose employers do not already provide a savings mechanism.
 Such accounts could also be offered to people who are self-employed.
 Similar plans could also allow people to save so that they could delay taking their Social Security benefits or to supplement their benefits.
 These are known as supplemental accounts because they operate in addition to Social Security.
 These plans could be structured to offer a limited number of investment options in order to reduce costs.
 The need for such a plan would undoubtedly depend on the eventual popularity and coverage of other types of savings plans.